simonwacker/yoga-insights/README.md

+Install [Expo Go](https://expo.io/client) on your smart phone and connect it via USB to your machine.
 Run `make up` to start services and `make shell` to enter shell within running container.
 There, run `adb -a -d devices` to list devices connected via USB and start server in background if necessary.
 Then, run `npm run android` to open app on Android device.

 # Welcome to your new ignited app!